scroiset/lma-infra-monitoring/specs/lma-infra-alerting.rst

 The `LMA Infrastructure Alerting` plugin is composed of several services running on a node (base-os role).
-It provides alerting functionality for the OpenStack Infrastruture inside the `LMA toolchain` [1]_ plugins suite.
+It provides alerting functionality for the OpenStack Infrastructure inside the `LMA toolchain` [1]_ plugins suite.

 Problem description
 ===================

-Current implementation of the `LMA toolchain` [1]_ doesn't provide the alerting functionnality.
+Current implementation of the `LMA toolchain` [1]_ doesn't provide the alerting functionality.

 This specification aims to address the following use cases: